Steve Fossett: Previous attempts at records

 Fossett tried six times over seven years for the first solo balloon circumnavigation.
 His fifth attempt cost him $1.25 million of his own money; his sixth and successful attempt was commercially sponsored.
 Two of the attempts were launched from Busch Memorial Stadium in St. Louis, Missouri.
 Washington University in St. Louis served as control center for four of the six flights, including the record-breaking one.

 In 1998, one of the unsuccessful attempts at the ballooning record ended with a five-mile (8 km) plummet into the Coral Sea off the coast of Australia that nearly killed Fossett; he waited 72 hours to be rescued, at a cost of $500,000.
 The first attempt began in the Black Hills of South Dakota and ended outside Hampton, New Brunswick 1800 mi later.
 The second attempt, launched from Busch Stadium, cost $300,000 and lasted 9600 mi before being downed halfway in a tree in India; the trip set records at the time for duration and distance of flight (with Fossett doubling his own previous record) and was called Solo Spirit after Lindbergh's Spirit of St. Louis.
 Fossett slept an average of two hours a night for the six-day journey, conducted in below-zero temperatures.
 After taking too much fuel to cross the Atlantic Ocean and circling Libya for 12 hours while officials decided whether or not to allow him into their airspace, Fossett did not have enough fuel to finish the flight.
 That year, Fossett flew farther for less money than better-financed expeditions (including one supported by Virgin Galactic founder Richard Branson) in part due to his ability to fly in an unpressurized capsule, a result of his heavy physical training at high altitudes.
 The Solo Spirit capsule was put on display at the Smithsonian's National Air and Space Museum across from the Apollo 11 command module.

+In 2006, Fossett purchased the Formula Shell LSRV Spirit of America from former land speed record holder Craig Breedlove.
+He rechristened the vehicle the Spirit of America Sonic Arrow and set about making improvements to the vehicle to break the land speed record.
+Fossett was initially unable to break even 675 mph with the vehicle but eventually hoped to raise its top speed to 800 mph and even 900 mph.
+After his disappearance and death, his team's efforts continued until 2008.
+The vehicle was put up for auction in 2010.